kintone-labs/kintone-java-sdk/docs/reference/authentication.md

 ### createHeaderCredentials()

-> Provide the list of HTTP Headers which use to authentication in.
+> Provide the list of HTTP Headers which use to authentication.

 **Parameter**